 My world is shattered.

-Then the 2nd hit comes…
+Round 2: the 2nd hit comes…

-After the third or fourth time, people stop crying and everyone became numb.
+After the third or fourth wave, people stopped crying and everyone became numb.

 It was a slow process but in 2015, SMARTER CLICKS MEDIA officially launches with two clients.

 The marketing company continues to grow steadily with an amazing team of talented individuals working remotely from all over the country (and even some from other parts of the world).